Moleboheng-Mahahle/Bright-Coffee-Shop-Analysis/README.md

 Presentation: PowerPoint saved as a pdf

 ## Dashboard
-Please find the link to the dashboard i created on Google Looker below: https://lookerstudio.google.com/s/mobgK7YuYXQ
+Please find the link to the dashboard I created on Google Looker: https://lookerstudio.google.com/s/mobgK7YuYXQ